Symbiotical/home-old/pages/walking.md

 I suggest we all agree to keep to the outside lane unless over taking?
 Definition: Outside means closes to the building or furthers away from the road.

+i.e. Follow, where possible, the same rules on footpath / sidewalk that already exist of the local road rules.

 ## Country: Australia:
-Please keep left when walking!
+Please keep left unless overtaking when walking!

 ## Country: Japan
 Some parts of Japan keep left, some keep right.